Cleveland residents look to take police reform into their own hands

 “I think there’s a lot of people out there that have seen that we have changed and we have a number of supporters out there, so I hope it would not pass in the city of Cleveland,” he said.
 “And I reject this idea that after the Department of Justice leaves, things are just going to revert back.
 No one wants the Department of Justice back here again.”

-Citizens for a Safer Cleveland advocates like Alicia Kirkman say data show the need for a drastic change.
+Citizens for a Safer Cleveland advocates like Alicia Kirkman say data shows the need for a drastic change.
 According to an analysis by the news website FiveThirtyEight, Cleveland paid out nearly $30 million in settlements in police misconduct cases over 11 years.
 That amount dwarfs settlements paid out by cities with larger police departments, such as Memphis, Atlanta and Miami.

 “Everybody gets a settlement,” said Kirkman, whose 17-year-old son Angelo Miller was killed by police in 2007.
 “That’s how you know when something is wrong, because who gives out free money?”